toxickore/mongo-rs-force-primary/README.md

 # mongo-rs-force-primary
+This contained mongo replication set

-- Creating a mongodb replication set and forcing a node to be primary
+- Forces a replication member to be the primary
-- Using the mongo docker container and modifying after container creation
+- Uses the mongo image container
-- This example create 5 mongo members for a replica set
+- This exercise creates 5 mongo members for a replica set

 Replica set functions:
 Secondary members: mongo_instance_001 and mongo_instance_002